chaosotter/basic-games/games/Color Computer Playground/Rich King/README.txt

 Each time you get the number of diamonds right, the king smiles at you, shouts "RIGHT!" and plays a happy tune on his royal whistle.
 Maybe someday he will even give you a bag of diamonds as a reward!

+Background...

+The Rich King game was designed by Joni Burdette and Beth Ann Hostutler, two students at Patrick Henry High School in Roanoke, Virginia.

+The girls took the high-school computer course to escape from their other "boring" classes.
+They became so excited with computers that they began planning for a computer career.
+Both girls became enthusiastic computer gamers at a local game arcade.